Same Effective Treatment,

 VETMEDIN (pimobendan) brand vs Compounded Pimobendan

-• VETMEDIN is the only brand approved FDA-approved by the FDA that includes both tablet and liquid formulations to treat dogs with CHF due to MMVD and DCM.
+• VETMEDIN is the only brand approved by the FDA that includes both tablet and liquid formulations to treat dogs with CHF due to MMVD and DCM.

 • Compounded manufactured preparations using bulk substances are not equivalent to generic drug products.
 Generic drug products have demonstrated bioequivalence in safety and efficacy with the pioneer drug product approved by the FDA; compounded substances do not.10